-With a new mentoring relationship, where either the concurrent enrollment instructor, course or mentor is new, the mentor completes two classroom observations.
+With a new mentoring relationship, where either the concurrent enrollment instructor or course is new, the mentor completes two classroom observations.
 Mentors also do a pre-class meeting, which can be done using technology.
 The remaining two meetings can be done using technology or in person.

-With a repeat mentoring relationship, where the concurrent enrollment instructor has taught the course before and has been mentored by the same faculty member, the mentor completes one classroom observation.
+With a repeat mentoring relationship, where the concurrent enrollment instructor has taught the course before, the mentor completes one classroom observation.
 The remaining two meetings can be done using technology or in person.

-• Provide course-specific training in course philosophy, curriculum, pedagogy and assessment prior to the high school instructor teaching the course using the Training and Orientation Form, which can be found at www.minnesota.edu/mentor (see page 16 and the NACEP Standards on pages 21 and 22).

-• Provide support, guidance and mentoring for concurrent enrollment high school instructors to ensure the delivery of a quality, collegiate-level learning experience for concurrent enrollment students.

-• Review and discuss the course syllabus and course outline with the high school instructor to ensure consistency in course outcomes and expectations.

-• Review and discuss grading practices to ensure standards are aligned to M State courses.

-• Review and discuss assignments and assessments to ensure students are being evaluated using methods similar to M State courses.

-• Mentor the high school instructor on college-level subject matter, course guidelines, required materials, assignments, assessments, grading, student engagement and academic rigor.

-- Provide relevant M State academic policies and procedures to the instructor upon request. - Ensure students have access to library and other college services to assist them in their academic success. - Submit a mentor report for every course at the end of the term.

-• Comply with NACEP accreditation requirements to provide evidence of paired student assessments, paired syllabi and a signed Statement of Equivalency upon request by CEP staff (see NACEP Standards on pages 21 and 22).

-• Attend and participate in the annual professional development day (Concurrent Enrollment Day) and/or provide one-on-one discipline-specific professional development to the high school instructor.
-Annual professional development and ongoing collegial interaction is a NACEP accreditation requirement which serves to further enhance instructor pedagogy and breadth of knowledge in the discipline (see NACEP Standards on pages 21 and 22).

-• Document annual discipline-specific professional development topics and discussions (including materials and activities) using the Annual Discipline-Specific Professional Development Evidence form (see page 18).

-• Use the Concurrent Enrollment Handbook and other mentor and instructor resources.
+- Provide course-specific training in course philosophy, curriculum, pedagogy and assessment prior to the high school instructor teaching the course using the Training and Orientation Form, which can be found at www.minnesota.edu/mentor (see page 16 and the NACEP Standards on pages 21 and 22). - Provide support, guidance and mentoring for concurrent enrollment high school instructors to ensure the delivery of a quality, collegiate-level learning experience for concurrent enrollment students. - Review and discuss the course syllabus and course outline with the high school instructor to ensure consistency in course outcomes and expectations. - Review and discuss grading practices to ensure standards are aligned to M State courses. - Review and discuss assignments and assessments to ensure students are being evaluated using methods similar to M State courses. - Mentor the high school instructor on college-level subject matter, course guidelines, required materials, assignments, assessments, grading, student engagement and academic rigor. - Provide relevant M State academic policies and procedures to the instructor upon request. - Ensure students have access to library and other college services to assist them in their academic success. - Submit a mentor report for every course at the end of the term. - Comply with NACEP accreditation requirements to provide evidence of paired student assessments, paired syllabi and a signed Statement of Equivalency upon request by CEP staff (see NACEP Standards on pages 21 and 22). - Attend and participate in the annual professional development day (Concurrent Enrollment Day) and/or provide one-on-one discipline-specific professional development to the high school instructor.
+Annual professional development and ongoing collegial interaction is a NACEP accreditation requirement which serves to further enhance instructor pedagogy and breadth of knowledge in the discipline (see NACEP Standards on pages 21 and 22). - Document annual discipline-specific professional development topics and discussions (including materials and activities) using the Annual Discipline-Specific Professional Development Evidence form (see page 18). - Use the Concurrent Enrollment Handbook and other mentor and instructor resources.

+COMPAND OF THE PARTY OF THE PAR one urre ent En 3 rol lmen $t V_i$ imeli ne AND TE Oct.
+Nov.
+Dec.
+Jan.
+Feb.
+March April May June Accuplacer Testing Spring Testing for Classes Nov.
+30 Acc esting for I 1 - April 3 Fall Classes 0 Confirm Courses Confirm Spring Courses Oct.
+1 - 31 Confirm Fall Courses Mar.
+1 - 31 Registration Spring Registration Dec.
+1- 15 the star t of every sen nester for ac ts mailed to your curacy.
+Concurrei ace to view class nt instructors Fall Registration May 1 - 31 Grades Jai Grades n 1 - Feb.
+1 .0 Grades May 1- June : 5